christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 These capabilities allow it to handle false belief tasks by maintaining parallel representations of reality and actor knowledge states, showing sophisticated pattern matching during next-token prediction.

-**Localized circuit for belief tracking:** It’s worth noting how ablation experiments reinforce the idea that these capabilities are localized.
-Heads exhibiting induction behavior show significant performance drops when ablated.
+**Localized circuit for belief tracking:** It’s worth noting how interventions and ablation experiments reinforce the idea that these capabilities are localized (e.g. heads exhibiting induction behavior show significant performance drops when ablated).

-Thinking about how the model represents the location of the cat given the data from analyzing the queries, keys and values, we can start to build an abstract, conceptual bigger picture of what is happening.
-If this is our sequence, where the model appears to be tracking the occurences of `box` at index 57, and `basket` at indexes 18 and 29.:
+Thinking about how the model represents the location of the cat given the data from analyzing the queries, keys, values and outputs, we can start to build a bigger, conceptual picture of what is happening.
+If this is our sequence where the model appears to be tracking the occurences of `box` at index 57, `basket` at indexes 18 and 29, and `the` at index 105:

 <br/>